Platinum Jubilee of Elizabeth II: 5 June

 People were encouraged to have a Big Jubilee Lunch on 5 June, the last day of the extended bank holiday, to enable communities to celebrate their connections and get to know each other better.
 More than 85,000 people signed up to host Big Lunches and 16,000 street parties were held across the United Kingdom.
 A platinum jubilee picnic in Windsor was expected to become the longest ever held, breaking a record set in Memphis, Tennessee, in 2019.
-The organiser said the party would involve a 500 m table – 100 yd longer than the previous record, set at the May International Festival in Memphis.
+The organiser said the party would involve a 500 m table – 100 yd longer than the previous record, set at the Memphis in May International Festival.
 The UK's longest ever street party was held in Morecambe, where 500 tables were set up over the length of 1.6 miles.
 The Prince of Wales and the Duchess of Cornwall attended a lunch at The Oval cricket ground in south London, where a 12 m cake prepared by the National Bakery School was served.
 The Duke and Duchess of Cambridge joined a lunch in Ladbroke Grove, and earlier the Duchess and her three children had baked cakes for a street party in Cardiff.
 The Earl and Countess of Wessex and Forfar joined a lunch near Windsor Castle.
 Princess Beatrice and Princess Eugenie attended a lunch organised by Westminster City Council for local volunteer and community groups who responded to the crisis caused by the COVID-19 pandemic.

-A pageant featuring approximately 5,000 people from across the UK and the Commonwealth took place, with circus, carnival and costumed performers parading along The Mall through an array of over 200 silk flags, decorated with images drawn by children, as a 'River of Hope'.
+A pageant featuring approximately 5,000 people from across the UK and the Commonwealth took place, with circus, carniva, costumed performers and 11 James Bond vehicles parading along The Mall through an array of over 200 silk flags, decorated with images drawn by children, as a 'River of Hope'.
 Actors, singers, presenters and sports stars rode on open-top buses.
 The Queen and her heirs appeared on the balcony of the Buckingham Palace for the finale of the pageant, and she later thanked everyone for their "good wishes" in a statement.
 The 2022 Thank You Day was also held, so people could thank the Queen, and their communities.
 4.7 million people took part in organising jubilee events, while about 8.7 million attended a Thank You Day event and 3.3 million helped to organise one.

 A platinum jubilee Corgi Derby took place at Musselburgh Racecourse in Scotland with a number of the Queen's favourite dogs take part in a novelty race in front of the crowd.